-All teams must use Nao humanoid robots robot manufactured by Aldebaran Robotics.
+All teams must use Nao humanoid robots manufactured by Aldebaran Robotics.
 Absolutely no modifications or additions to the robot hardware are allowed.
 No additional hardware is permitted including off-board sensing or processing systems.
 Additional sensors besides those originally installed on the robots are likewise not allowed.
 The only exceptions are:

-- Attaching the official red or blue plastic team markers to the robots.
-Attaching the jersey numbers provided by the league to the robots. - Adding black and white sponsor or team logos to the upper legs of the robots (cf. Figure 6).
+- Attaching the jersey numbers provided by the league to the robots. - Adding black and white sponsor or team logos to the upper legs of the robots (cf. Figure 6).
 These logos must be at least 50% white by area. - Adding small black and white stickers to the torso of the robots stating the name of the robot, the name of the team, or similar information.
 These stickers must be at least 50% white by area. - Setting the passive wrist joints to a fixed position either with glue or a transparent or white duct tape. - Protecting the fingers with transparent or white duct tape. - Use of alternate memory sticks in replacement of the Aldebaran supplied memory sticks.